ryanattick/forgotten/README.md

 ### Installing System Dependencies

 ```
-brew install yarn
 brew install redis
 brew install postgresql
 ```

-Yarn is a replacement for npm.
-It's faster and *guarantees* consistency -- as you deploy your code in various environments, you won't run the risk of slight variations in what gets installed.

 ### Install Project Dependencies

 ```
+npm install --save grunt grunt-cli
-yarn global add grunt-cli knex eslint
+npm install -g grunt-cli knex eslint
 ```

 ## App Configuration

 Override settings `config/default.json` in any environment by making a copy of `config/ENV.example.json` and naming it `config/ENV.json` and setting the appropriate variable.

 For environments that require use of environment variables, you can supply variables as defined in `config/custom-environment-variables.json`.